justinmahar/random-seed-weighted-chooser/README.md

 // Uses custom property key, default weight if weight property is missing, and custom seed. chooser.chooseWeightedObject(arrayOfObjects, weightPropertyKey, defaultWeight, seed);
 ```

+If all weights are 0, null is returned.

 ## Examples